cleroux/flot.barlabels/README.md

 ### padding ###
 Specifies the padding used to position labels when using base, end, or outside positions.
 Default: 4 pixels
+### angle ###
+Specifies the label rotation angle in degrees clockwise.
+Note this option will not work if your version of Flot does not support the angle option.
+You may modify jquery.flot.js as described [here](https://github.com/cleroux/flot.barlabels/issues/4) or [download the modified version from this repository's example directory](https://raw.githubusercontent.com/cleroux/flot.barlabels/master/examples/flot/jquery.flot.js) to enable this behavior.